Caltagirone: History

 During the first part of the 20th century, the town was a stronghold of Italian Christian democracy movement, due to the presence of renowned politician Luigi Sturzo, Italian People's Party founder.
 Later, the town produced such nationwide politicians as Italian Prime minister Mario Scelba, and Sicilian president Silvio Milazzo.

 Before and after this period, Caltagirone saw the building of many monuments in Art Nouveau style: some examples are the Saint Julian church portal, the Officine Elettriche (it could be translated as Electrical Factories), some nobles' palaces (for example Palazzo della Magnolia) and the Vittorio Emanuele's Post office.

+As part of Operation Husky (9–10 July 1943), the town was bombed by Allied air forces.
+The attacks resulted in hundreds of civilian casualties and led to the destruction of several buildings of historical significance.

 During the World War II, the town was one of the earliest Operation Husky checkpoints, in which there were all of the three Ally contingents (US, Canada and UK).
 Also, it was the final theatre of the Indepentist season, specifically the area of San Mauro; there, the Royal Carabinieri and the Concetto Gallo-ruled EVIS had a battle, won by the Italian army.

+The hamlet (frazione) of Santo Pietro became the site of the so-called Biscari Massacre on 14 July 1943.
+At Airfield 504 in Santo Pietro, soldiers of the United States Army committed a war crime by executing 74 Italians and 2 German prisoners of war.

 After this period, the town experienced, during the rest of the 20th century, some oscillations concerning overall population, remaining between 36,000 and 39,000 inhabitants; meanwhile, the town dramatically sprawled, increasing its urban area, and developing its own suburban area, that has both suburban features and countryside ones.

 Today, Caltagirone is a mid-tier Sicilian town.
 It is one of the 25 most populous towns in Sicily, and one of the 250 most populous in Italy.